psy0rz/zfs_autobackup/README.md

   --clear-mountpoint    Sets canmount=noauto property, to prevent the received
                         filesystem from mounting over existing filesystems.
                         (recommended)
-  --rollback            Rollback changes on the target before starting a
+  --filter-properties FILTER_PROPERTIES
-                        backup. (normally you can prevent changes by setting the readonly property on the target_fs to on)
+                        Filter properties when receiving filesystems.
+Can be specified multiple times.
+(Example: If you send data from Linux to FreeNAS, you should filter xattr) --rollback            Rollback changes on the target before starting a backup. (normally you can prevent changes by setting the readonly property on the target_fs to on)